CroXY3D/CroXY/README.md

 It is a ground up design, loosely based on concepts from the [Annex Engineering K2](https://github.com/Annex-Engineering/Chhogori-K2) and the [Hypercube Overkill Project](https://reprap.org/forum/read.php?177,807843,807843).

-This is an BETA release.
-The printer has been assembled and is printing with excellent print quality for three weeks now.
-No significant changes have been made to the printer in that time.
+The printer has been assembled and is printing with excellent print quality for many months now.
+It is in active development with new toolheads and several optimizations planned.

 # Major features of CroXY
   - 3060 frame members for stiffness and ease of assembly.